Slave Play: Act One: "Work"

-Act One begins at McGregor Plantation, a southern cotton plantation in pre-Civil War Virginia.
-The first act chronicles three private meetings and sexual encounters of three interracial couples.
-The play begins with the song "Work" by Rihanna playing in the McGregor's overseer cottage.
+At McGregor Plantation, a southern cotton plantation in pre-Civil War Virginia, the song "Work" by Rihanna plays in the overseer cottage.
 Kaneisha, a slave, begins to twerk to the song when Jim, a white slave owner, walks in holding a whip.
 Jim is repeatedly uncomfortable when Kaneisha calls him "Master," but berates her for not cleaning the room better and throws a cantaloupe on the ground and tells Kaneisha to eat it.
 As Kaneisha eats the cantaloupe, she begins to dance again, which confuses and arouses Jim.
 The overseer then initiates sex with Kaneisha.
 When she asks to be called a "nasty, lazy negress," he instead proceeds to perform cunnilingus.

-The scene transitions to the boudoir of Madame McGregor, the wife of Master McGregor.
-Madame McGregor, or Alana, calls upon Phillip, her mulatto servant, and asks him to play the fiddle.
+At her boudoir, Madame McGregor, the wife of Master McGregor, or Alana, calls upon Phillip, her mulatto servant, and asks him to play the fiddle.
 Phillip begins to play Beethoven's Op.
 132. Alana stops him, calling European music boring, and asks him to play "negro" music.
 Phillip plays "Pony" by Ginuwine and Alana dances, then initiates sex, saying she is under Phillip's mulatto spell.
 She then uses a dildo to penetrate him, asking him if he likes being in the woman's position.
 Phillip replies that he is unsure.

 In the McGregor's barn, Gary, a black slave, is in charge of Dustin, a white indentured servant.
 Gary taunts Dustin, finding their allocation of power amusing.
 Gary kicks Dustin down, calling him lesser than other white people.
 The song “Multi-Love” by Unknown Mortal Orchestra begins to play.
 The two fight before they engage in sexual intimacy.
 Gary has Dustin lick Gary's boot clean; this causes Gary to orgasm.
-He suddenly starts crying and cannot be comforted by Dustin.
+He starts crying and cannot be comforted by Dustin.

-The scene shifts back to the other couples.
-Phillip keeps playing music that Alana does not like on his fiddle and Kaneisha and Jim are engaged in sex.
+Meanwhile, Phillip keeps playing music that Alana does not like on his fiddle and Kaneisha and Jim are engaged in sex.
 Kaneisha asks again to be called a "negress."
 Even as Kaneisha nears orgasm, Jim stops participating when Kaneisha calls him "Masta Jim".
 Jim then switches to speaking in a British accent and tells Kaneisha that he is not comfortable with the situation.
 Jim uses his safeword, "Starbucks," to end the encounter.

-Suddenly, new characters in modern clothing, Patricia and Teá (also an interracial couple) come into the room.
+New characters in modern clothing, Patricia and Teá (also an interracial couple) then come into the room.
 They recommend for the three couples to meet back at the main house soon.
 It is revealed that in reality the characters are modern couples participating in a role-playing exercise meant to improve intimacy between white and black partners.